nadasalem155/Bank-loan-default-predictor/README.md

 ## 📌 Notes

-Dataset was imbalanced, so SMOTE was applied to balance classes
+-Dataset was imbalanced, so SMOTE was applied to balance classes

-Top 10 features were selected to simplify the app without losing predictive power
+-Top 10 features were selected to simplify the app without losing predictive power

-Model evaluation metrics included Accuracy, Precision, Recall, F1 Score, and AUC
+-Model evaluation metrics included Accuracy, Precision, Recall, F1 Score, and AUC